rajdeeprath/red5-development-series/red5pro/articles/red5pro-integrations/red5pro integration with other technologies.md

 Red5 pro has multiple ways of transmitting data in real-time, with each having its own usage scenario.

-- **Sending data over the stream: **: Transmitting data over a stream using the `stream.send` API provided in each SDK.
+- **Sending data over the stream**: Transmitting data over a stream using the `stream.send` API provided in each SDK.
 - **Client to server RPC:** Invoking custom Red5 pro server side methods from the client.
 - **Red5 pro SharedObjects:** Using Red5 pro shared object to build interactive two communication between two or more clients.